paulpham157/vinagent/README.md

 [![Watch the video](https://img.youtube.com/vi/MUOg7MYGUzE/0.jpg)](https://youtu.be/MUOg7MYGUzE)

-The output is available at [agentcore/examples/deepsearch.md](agentcore/examples/deepsearch.md)
+The output is available at [vinagent/examples/deepsearch.md](vinagent/examples/deepsearch.md)

 ## 4.2.
 Trending Search

-Exceptionally, agentcore also offers a feature to summarize and highlight the top daily news on the internet based on any topic you are looking for, regardless of the language used.
+Exceptionally, vinagent also offers a feature to summarize and highlight the top daily news on the internet based on any topic you are looking for, regardless of the language used.
 This is achieved by using the `trending_news` tool.

 ```
 from langchain_together import ChatTogether
-from agentcore.agent.agent import Agent
+from vinagent.agent.agent import Agent
 from dotenv import load_dotenv
 load_dotenv()